openshift/appliance/docs/user-guide.md

 * The two additional partitions:
   * `agentboot`: Agent-based installer ISO:
     * Allows a first boot.
-    * Used as a recovery / re-install partition (with an added grub manu entry).
+    * Used as a recovery / re-install partition (with an added GRUB manu entry).
   * `agentdata`: OCP release images payload.
-* Note that sizes may change, depending on the configured `diskSizeGB` and the selected OpenShift version configured in `appliance-config.yaml`
+* Note that sizes may change, depending on the configured `diskSizeGB` and the selected OpenShift version configured in `appliance-config.yaml` (described below).
-* It’s important to note that the sizes may vary based on the `diskSizeGB` configuration and the OpenShift version selected in the `appliance-config.yaml` file (detailed later on).

 ### Factory
 * This is where the disk image is written to the disk using tools such as `dd`.
-* As mentioned above, the created image is generic.
-Thus, the same image can be used on multiple servers, assuming they have the same disk size.
+* As mentioned above, the image is generic.
+Thus, the same image can be used on multiple servers for multiple clusters, assuming they have the same disk size.

 ### User site
-* This is where the user boots the machine and mounts the configuration ISO (cluster configuration).
+* This is where the cluster will be deployed.
+* The user boots the machine and mounts the configuration ISO (cluster configuration).
 * The OpenShift installation will run until completion.

 :warning: note that the openshift-appliance disk image supports UEFI boot mode only.